Edge-Learning-Machine/Desk-LM/README.md

 The program stores the estimator in the "./storage/" directory.
 It provides an uuid for future retrieval for predictions

 ### Run
-python main.py -d <dataset_config_file> -e <estimator_config_file> -p <preprocessing_config_file> -s <model_selection_config_file> -o <output_config_file>
+- For computing a model and generating files for deployment on Micro-LM (or an .h5 file for neural networks) python main.py -d <dataset_config_file> -e <estimator_config_file> -p <preprocessing_config_file> -s <model_selection_config_file> -o <output_config_file>

-python main.py -d <dataset_config_file> -e <estimator_config_file> -p <preprocessing_config_file> -s <model_selection_config_file> --store
+- For computing and storing a model python main.py -d <dataset_config_file> -e <estimator_config_file> -p <preprocessing_config_file> -s <model_selection_config_file> --store

-python main.py --predict <predict_config_file>
+- For predicting a set of samples with a trained model python main.py --predict <predict_config_file>

 ## Output